Kunsthalle Recklinghausen

 Bianca Hisse & Shahrzad Malekian

 The project addresses the changing landscape of Svalbard, from coal mining to tourism and technological infrastructures.
-It initiates a dialogue between Svalbard and Punta Arenas (Chile) to explore the invisible transnational connections between extreme geographical regions of the world.
+It initiates a dialogue between Svalbard and Punta Arenas (Chile) to explore invisible connections between extreme geographical regions of the world.

 The 2-channel film, which projects a mapping onto a constructed structure, consists of a performative dialogue between Svalbard and Chile.
 In the film, two people walk backwards through a remote area on Svalbard where antennas are located.
 With their eyes closed and holding a whistle, LED lamps and flashlights, they try to find each other in a wild natural landscape.
 A responsive action takes place on the other side of the planet, in Punta Arenas.
 The performers communicate between the poles through choreographic gestures in relation to the similar satellite infrastructures in their respective contexts.